palant/palant.info/content/articles/rendering-mcafee-web-protection-ineffective/index.md

 ## Summary of the findings

 A bug in the way McAfee WebAdvisor deals with malicious frames made it trivial for websites to avoid blocking.
-Also, I found ways for websites to unblock content programmatically, both for top-level and frame-level blocking.
+Also, I found ways for websites to unblock content programmatically, both for top-level and frame-level blocking ([CVE-2019-3665](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-3665)).

-In fact, the way unblocking top-level content was implemented, it allowed arbitrary websites to open special pages.
+In fact, the way unblocking top-level content was implemented, it allowed arbitrary websites to open special pages ([CVE-2019-3666](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-3666)).
 Browsers normally prevent websites from opening these pages to avoid phishing attacks or exploitation of potential security vulnerabilities in browser extensions.
 McAfee WebAdvisor allowed websites to circumvent this security mechanism.

 ## Breaking frame blocking